The online Workforce Education & Development undergraduate degree at Appalachian

 - 13-15 hours per semester, on average, year-round

 - Click for course information

 The following are criteria required for entry.
 After admission, you may need additional transfer hours.
 The hours delivered by Appalachian and your transfer hours must equal 120 hours by the end of the program.

 Visit our transfer equivalency course search to see how your previous coursework transfers to Appalachian.
 For your convenience, our Pre-Application Evaluation form (watch our video to learn more) can help you determine if you meet the minimum program entry requirements.

-Before finishing this program, you must also have met Appalachian’s General Education requirements.
+Before beginning your Clinical Internship, you must also have met Appalachian’s General Education requirements.